Social

 To build new partnerships with the business partners in our supply chain, we will form alliances beyond factors such as our existing business relationships and the scale of our business with the aim of achieving mutual prosperity for Nippon Yakin Kogyo and its business partners.
 These partnerships will also include support such as business continuity assistance in cases such as disasters and advice from the perspective of work practice reforms.

-We also uphold suitable practices for trading with subcontractors (Development Standards based on the Act on the Promotion of Subcontracting Small and Medium-sized Enterprises), actively and continuously work to correct trade and business practices that prevent the building of partnerships with business partners, and work to build a sustainable society and a resilient company under our management philosophy of “We promote the well-being of all who join with us”.
+We also uphold suitable practices for trading with subcontractors (Development Standards based on the Act on the Promotion of Subcontracting Small and Medium-sized Enterprises), actively and continuously work to correct trade and business practices that prevent the building of partnerships with business partners, and work to build a sustainable society under our management philosophy of “We promote the well-being of all who join with us”.